-- The three-storey 2000 m2 building features the latest in engineered timber products and manufacturing techniques.
-The predominant feature is the unique diagonal grid (diagrid) timber structure.
+- The dominant feature of the three-storey 2000 m2 building is the diagonal grid (diagrid) timber structure.
 Diagrids are an efficient way to provide strength and stiffness and require less material than traditional structures.
+The building is believed to be a world first for a wooden diagrid structure of its size.
 For more information read 'Scion Hub: A three-storey seismically resilient diagrid'

 - Engineered timber options have been chosen for construction for their physical properties, sustainability and environmental performance.
 The diagrid wall frames use Glulam and laminated veneer lumber (LVL) technology; the floor beams and roof trusses have been manufactured from LVL.
 The floors, lift shaft panels, suspended staircases and meeting room bracing rooms are made from cross laminated timber (CLT).
 The signature entry canopies utilise both LVL and Glulam technology.
 The lift shaft is one the few entirely wooden lift shafts in the world.